 It has been estimated that over a third of people with moderate to severe/profound learning disabilities are visually impaired, whilst the incidence of sensory impairment in people with Down Syndrome or Cerebral Palsy is significantly higher.

-Multiple disability refers to people whose intellectual, sensory and physical disabilities all interact to make learning and skills-acquisition perhaps more difficult than for someone with one disability.
+Multiple disabilities refer to people whose intellectual, sensory and physical disabilities interact to make learning and skills acquisition perhaps more difficult than for someone with one disability.

-People with multiple disability require others to understand how each of their disabilities interacts to compound the difficulties the person may experience.
-If others fail to acknowledge how, for example, partial sight may complicate the way a person with intellectual disabilities may learn a skill, then crucial learning opportunities for that person may be lost.
+People with multiple disabilities require others to understand how each of their disabilities interacts to compound the difficulties they may experience.
+If others fail to acknowledge how, for example, partial sight may complicate the way a person with intellectual disabilities may learn a skill.
+Crucial learning opportunities for that person may be lost.

 People with multiple disabilities may also experience ongoing medical or mental health problems.
-VHA works with health professionals to ensure that a person’s medical, general and mental health needs are met in manner that enables each person to maintain his/her status as an active and valued member of his/her own home and community.
+VHA works with health professionals to ensure that a person’s medical, general and mental health needs are met to enable each person to maintain his/her status as an active and valued member of his/her home and community.

-VHA staff teams are dedicated and multi skilled professionals who are highly trained to recognise and respond the needs of the people they support.
+VHA staff teams are dedicated and multi-skilled professionals who are highly trained to recognise and respond to the needs of the people they support.

 Vision Homes provides the following services throughout the Midlands and Yorkshire: